Native App Development

-For the highest quality apps which leverage the full features of the device, it has to be done ‘Native’, which means it is written in the language recommended for the operating system.
+For the highest quality apps which leverage the full features of the device, it has to be done ‘Native’, which means it is written in the same language as the operating system.

 Originally all iOS native apps were written in Objective-C. In 2014 Apple released Swift, which was designed to improve performance & address security concerns & is now the recommended development language for iOS apps.
 Apps can be written in Objective-C, a mixture of Objective-C & Swift, or purely in Swift.
 Red C have extensive experience with each of these approaches.